mlekhi/mindbot/README.md

 ## Setup

-note: go through [quickstart](https://github.com/BracketBotCapstone/quickstart) for bracket bot prior to following these instructions
+note: go through [quickstart](https://github.com/BracketBotCapstone/quickstart) for bracket bot prior to following these instructions. this repo is meant to be used on top of the [nodes](https://github.com/mlekhi/quickstart/tree/main/core) provided in the existing bracket bot documentation.

 ### 1. Raspberry Pi Setup